 By the way, this mainly applies to the regular DDP.
-If you are considering the Deluxe Dining Plan, then buy the TIW card.
-TIW will save you more money unless you are dining during the blackout dates or restaurants that don't accept the TIW card.
+If you are considering the Deluxe Dining Plan, then buy the TIW card if you are a DVC member, Florida resident or Annual Passholder.
+TIW will save you more money unless you are dining during the blackout dates or restaurants that do not accept the TIW card.

 Ask yourself these questions: